The Best Bluebell Walks in Suffolk and Cambs

 Bradfield Woods, Bury St Edmunds

 Here’s a couple of fun facts for you: Bradfield Woods is one of the finest examples of ancient forest in Britain and bluebells are just one of 370 species of plant that grows here.
-There are a number of walks (around 5 miles of trails) that criss cross the woods so you can discover the carpets of blue keeping much more than 2 metres away from the nearest human being.
+There are a number of walks (around 5 miles of trails) that criss cross the woods so you can discover the carpets of blue without seeing another soul.

 Arger Fen and Spouse’s Wood, Sudbury